 A weather balloon is a type of balloon that is released into the atmosphere in order to collect data about the weather.
 Weather balloons are typically filled with helium or hydrogen gas, and they can reach altitudes of up to 30 miles.
 The data that is collected by weather balloon is used to help improve weather forecasting.

-The Science Behind Weather Balloons
+The Science Behind Weather Balloon

 Meteorologists have been using weather balloons to study the atmosphere for over 100 years.
 They are released twice a day from about 900 locations around the world.
 Each balloon carries instruments that measure temperature, humidity, and pressure.
 The data collected by these balloons help meteorologists understand the current state of the atmosphere and forecast future conditions.